 We cannot assure you that an active trading market for our common stock will exist at any time.
 Holders of our common stock may not be able to sell shares quickly or at the market price if trading in our common stock is not active.
-During the 52-week period ended May 9, 2008 our average daily trading volume has been approximately 106,000 shares and the intra-day sales prices per share of our common stock ranged from \$1.30 to \$6.85.
-As of May 9, 2008, our officers, directors and principal stockholders control approximately 76% of our common stock.
+During the 52-week period ended April 30, 2009, our average daily trading volume has been approximately 24,000 shares and the intra-day sales prices per share of our common stock on the NASDAQ Capital Market has ranged from \$0.75 to \$3.05.
+As of April 30, 2009, our officers, directors and principal stockholders control approximately 67% of our common stock.
 The trading price of our common stock is likely to be highly volatile and could be subject to wide fluctuations in price in response to various factors, many of which are beyond our control, including:

-- · our cash and short-term investment position; - actual or anticipated timing and results of our clinical trials; - actual or anticipated regulatory approvals of our product candidates or of competing products; - changes in laws or regulations applicable to our product candidates or our competitors' products; - changes in the expected or actual timing of our development programs or our competitors' potential development programs; - actual or anticipated variations in quarterly operating results; - announcements of technological innovations by us, our collaborators or our competitors; - new products or services introduced or announced by us or our competitors; - changes in financial estimates or recommendations by securities analysts; - conditions or trends in the biotechnology and pharmaceutical industries; - changes in the market valuations of similar companies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - developments concerning collaborations; - trading volume of our common stock; - limited number of shares of our common stock held by non-affiliates of the company; - · maintaining compliance with the listing requirements of the stock exchange on which we are listed; - announcement of, or expectation of, additional financing efforts; and - · sales of our common stock by us or our stockholders.
+- our cash and short-term investment position; - actual or anticipated timing and results of our clinical trials; - actual or anticipated regulatory approvals of our product candidates or of competing products; - changes in laws or regulations applicable to our product candidates or our competitors' products; - changes in the expected or actual timing of our development programs or our competitors' potential development programs; - actual or anticipated variations in quarterly operating results; - announcements of technological innovations by us, our collaborators or our competitors; - new products or services introduced or announced by us or our competitors; - general market and economic conditions, including those seen as a result of the recent worldwide financial credit crisis; - changes in financial estimates or recommendations by securities analysts; - conditions or trends in the biotechnology and pharmaceutical industries; - changes in the market valuations of similar companies; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital commitments; - additions or departures of key personnel; - disputes or other developments relating to proprietary rights, including patents, litigation matters and our ability to obtain patent protection for our technologies; - developments concerning collaborations; - trading volume of our common stock; - limited number of shares of our common stock held by our non-affiliates; - maintaining compliance with the listing requirements of the stock exchange on which we are listed; - announcement of, or expectation of, additional financing efforts; and - sales of our common stock by us or our stockholders.

-In addition, the stock market in general, the Nasdaq Stock Market and the market for biotechnology and life sciences companies in particular have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
-Further, there has been particular volatility in the market prices of securities of biotechnology and life sciences companies.
+In addition, the stock market in general, the Nasdaq Capital Market and the market for biotechnology and life sciences companies in particular have experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry factors may seriously harm the market price of our common stock, regardless of our operating performance.
 In the past, following periods of volatility in the market, securities class-action litigation has often been instituted against companies.
 Such litigation, if instituted against us, could result in substantial costs and diversion of management's attention and resources.

-If we fail to continue to meet all applicable Nasdaq Capital Market requirements, our stock could be delisted by the Nasdaq Stock Market.
+If we fail to continue to meet all applicable Nasdaq Capital Market requirements, our stock could be delisted by the Nasdaq Capital Market.
 If delisting occurs, it would adversely affect the market liquidity of our common stock and harm our business.